juju/juju-gui/docs/style-guide.rst

 Comments
 ========

-We use YUIDoc to document the application's internals.
+We use YUIDoc to document the applications internals.
 YUIDoc comments start with ``/**`` and end with ``*/``.
 The Makefile includes a simple linter that enforces YUIDoc comments for each function in the application.